108 Leonard: Facade

 108 Leonard's facade is largely made of white Tuckahoe marble, except the southern elevation, which is made of brick and terracotta.
 The facade is divided vertically into 26 bays to the north and south, three bays to the west, and five bays to the east.
 The northern and southern elevations are flanked by end pavilions measuring three bays wide, and there is also a four-bay-wide entrance pavilion at the center of the northern elevation.
 There are three residential entrances, one each on Broadway, Leonard Street, and Lafayette Street.
-In addition, there is a retail entrance on Broadway; entrances to the community facility and banking hall on Lafayette Street; a garage door on Leonard Street; and three service entrances on Catherine Lane.
+In addition, there is an entrance on Broadway leading to retail space; an entrance on Leonard Street, leading to a community facility and banking hall; a garage door on Leonard Street; and three service entrances on Catherine Lane.

 The exterior walls are made of marble, granite, terracotta, and brick, while the windows are generally made of glass and aluminum.
 Surrounding the entire building at the 13th story (floor 15) are stone parapets, which are decorated with openwork motifs of interlocking circles.
 In addition, floors 16 and 17 are surrounded by glass-and-aluminum parapets.
-The roofs contain insulating membranes, which are covered with pavers.
-There are five skylights on the roof, above unit 14A; the original skylights above the building's emergency stair have been sealed.
-The primary roof above floor 16 contains dormer structures for elevators, stairs, and mechanical equipment.